bvett/adaptive-timer/README.md

 ## Simulation
 [simulator.py](https://github.com/bvett/adaptive-timer/blob/main/src/examples/simulator.py) executes an AdaptiveTimer at a designated *target_interval* and with a simulated workload.
 It then plots the resulting *actual_interval* and *variance* to show how well the AdaptiveTimer is able to maintain the target_interval.

 ### Configuration

 #### Install Dependencies
-In addition to adaptive-timer, install NumPy and Matplotlib.
+In addition to adaptive-timer, install NumPy and Matplotlib:

 ```shell
 (.venv) $ pip install adaptive-timer numpy matplotlib
 ```
 #### Configure Scenario

 Before running any of the following ([scenarios](#sample-scenarios)), edit the *Scenario* class in [simulator.py](https://github.com/bvett/adaptive-timer/blob/main/src/examples/simulator.py).
-Jump ahead to [Sample Scenarios](#sample-scenarios) below to execute simulations.
+Jump ahead to [Sample Scenarios](#sample-scenarios) below to begin executing simulations.

 ```python
 class Scenario: